 Simply turning your router on and off again can lead to faster internet connections.

 Your router stores short-term memory (also known as the cache) that can build up.
-These days it's normal for several devices to be connected to a single Wi-Fi network.
+These days, it's normal for several devices to be connected to a single Wi-Fi network.
 Consider all the internet-connected devices in your household, including smartphones, desktops, laptops, smart devices, e-readers, fitness watches, and more.
 It puts an increasing demand on that network's load.

 Prevent hacking

 Routinely rebooting your router is part of good cybersecurity.
 When you reboot your router, it installs the latest operating system and firmware updates.
-These keep your router secure and up-to-date with the latest technology to thwart cyberattacks and potentially even malware.
+These keep your router secure and up to date with the latest technology to thwart cyberattacks and potentially even malware.

 One way to regularly mask your IP address is by using a virtual private network (VPN) app on your router.
-We've compiled a list of the best VPN apps for routers for you to consider:

 Help with overheating